-Today we pay tribute to America’s extraordinary 1960s ‘Black Muslim’ leader and future World Prophet Malcolm X – murdered forty-eight years ago – whose audacious and inflammatory words, infamous autobiography and extraordinary TV appearances as the Nation of Islam’s spokesman inspired millions of young Afro-Americans to abandon their long cherished ideas of racial integration with white society in favour of embarking on a new and controversial path of militant separatism.
+Today we pay tribute to America’s extraordinary 1960s ‘Black Muslim’ leader and future World Prophet Malcolm X – assassinated fifty-two years ago – whose audacious and inflammatory words, infamous autobiography and extraordinary TV appearances as the Nation of Islam’s spokesman inspired millions of young Afro-Americans to abandon their long cherished ideas of racial integration with white society in favour of embarking on a new and controversial path of militant separatism.
 A fierce opponent of Rev. Martin Luther King’s Christian non-violence and pacifism, Malcolm X was instead so committed to liberating the black man in American society that he even envisioned a separate and temporary Afro-American homeland within America, and an eventual return to Africa itself, declaring: “For the black man in America, the only solution is complete separation from the white man!”

 Raised as Malcolm Little in the far northern state of Nebraska, X endured a catastrophic childhood that left him entirely without faith in white society, his mother in a mental asylum, his father violently murdered by white landowners, and his six siblings scattered across the country.
 Still believing that hard work at school could radically alter his destiny, this untutored but brilliant young man was cruelly humiliated when his teacher – unimpressed by his wish to become a lawyer – commented that it was: ‘no realistic goal for a nigger’.
 Malcolm X concluded thereafter that it was not the openly racist white Southerner that was holding back black civil rights, but the prevaricating of so-called liberal Northerners, commenting in his Autobiography of Malcolm X: